ArioleDieujuste/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this section, I will be installing "PHP Manager for IIS", "Rewrite Module", "PHP 7.3.8", MySQL", osTIcket then finally create a "C:/PHP" directory.
-After installing all files, open IIS as an admin, register PHP from withing IIS, reload IIS (open IIS, stop and start the server.
+After installing all files, open IIS as an admin, register PHP from withing IIS, reload IIS (open IIS, stop and start the server).

+Go to sites -> Default -> osTicket, on the right, click “Browse *:80”, go back to IIS, sites -> Default -> osTicket, double-click PHP Manager, click “enable or disable an extension”, enable: php_imap.dll, Enable: php_intl.dll, enable: php_opcache.dll, refresh the osTicket site in your browse, observe the changes, Rename: ost-config.php, from: C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php, to: C:\inetpub\wwwroot\osTicket\include\ost-config.php

+Assign Permissions: ost-config.php
+Disable inheritance -> Remove All
+New Permissions -> Everyone -> All
+Continue Setting up osTicket in the browser (click Continue) Name Helpdesk
+Default email (receives email from customers)
+From the Installation Files, download and install HeidiSQL.
+Open Heidi SQL
+Create a new session, root/Password1
+Connect to the session
+Create a database called “osTicket”
+Continue Setting up osticket in the browser
+MySQL Database: osTicket
+MySQL Username: root
+MySQL Password: Password1
+Click “Install Now!”
 </p>
 <br />